charntikov-neurolab/R_workshop/README.md

 This is a directory for information and documents associated with "R Workshop" that is in development by Sergey Charntikov at University of New Hampshire.

 The site associated with this project can be found here: http://scharntikov.github.io/R_workshop/

+Please make sure that you have latest R, RSTudio, and Rtools installed on your machine.